DataDog/documentation/content/en/security/application_security/threats/inapp_waf_rules.md

 With Application Security Management (ASM) enabled, the Datadog tracing library actively monitors all web services and API requests for suspicious security activity.

 An _In-App WAF rule_ specifies conditions on the incoming request to define what the library considers suspicious.
-The Datadog tracing library includes hundreds of out-of-the-box ASM In-App WAF rules, which are used to display suspicious requests in the trace explorer and in the default signal rules.
+The Datadog tracing library includes hundreds of out-of-the-box ASM In-App WAF rules, which are used to display security traces in the trace explorer and in the default signal rules.

 You can add to the In-App WAF rules without upgrading the tracing library.

 ## Structure of an ASM In-App WAF rule

 An In-App WAF rule is a JSON object composed of a category, a name, tags, and conditions.
-When a suspicious request is detected, tags from the rules are propagated onto the suspicious request, and can be used to build [detection rules][1].
+When a security trace is detected, tags from the rules are propagated onto the security trace, and can be used to build [detection rules][1].

 ### Conditions
 Conditions define when the rule tags an incoming request.
 The conditions are composed of _inputs_ and _operators_.